Google reportedly investing $880M in LG OLED for Pixel phones

-Google launched its first Pixel phones towards the end of 2016 with 5-inch and 5.5-inch OLED displays.
-The phones were well received, but the panels it needed to make the phones are in short supply and not always easy to come by in big quantities.
+The tech giant launched its first Pixel phones toward the end of 2016 with 5-inch and 5.5-inch OLED displays.
+The phones were well received, but the panels needed to make the phones are in short supply and not always easy to come by in big quantities.
 Google is reportedly hoping to avoid shortages in the future by investing in the tech.

 Google and LG Display did not immediately respond to requests for comment.